Fir Class 2018/19

 The Science topic is Living Things and Habitats.
 We will be exploring our local environment to find, identify and classify living things.
 We will also look at food chains, producers, predators and prey and how the environment can sometimes pose dangers to living things.

 Science will be taught on a Wednesday morning by Mrs Sargent.
-The children will be looking at sound.
+The children will be looking at teeth.

 The PE session for this half term will be dance.
 This will be on Tuesday morning.
 Please make sure your child has their full school PE kit with pumps.